Looking after your bones

 • Cross training machines

-The type of activity you do will depend on your individual needs and current abilities.
-For example, your fitness levels, any effects of treatment or other health problems you might have.
+The type of activity you do will depend on your individual needs and current abilities, such as your fitness level, any effects of treatment or other health problems you might have.

 If you have osteoporosis and have a high fracture risk, you may need to change your exercises and avoid any awkward or sudden bending and twisting because of a higher chance of injury.